TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/MacropadPCSensorData/README.md

 }
 ```

-Add the following two linea in function DoNewData():
+Add the following two lines in function DoNewData():
 ```
   sSens = (a==67);       // 0x73 = 's' PC sensor value from HWInfo
   if (sSens) { WriteSensorData(); return; }